12 Anti-Aging Foods to Make Your Skin Look Years Younger

-If you want beautiful and youthful skin, what you eat matters.
-Here are 6 healthy beauty foods to help keep your skin healthy, fight inflammation and keep aging at bay.
+If you want beautiful skin, what you eat matters.
+Here are twelve healthy beauty foods to help keep your skin healthy, fight inflammation and keep aging at bay.

 Related: 7-Day Meal Plan for Healthy Skin

-Here are six foods to help fight wrinkles and inflammation, as well as boost collagen and hydration for healthy, younger-looking skin.
+Here are 12 foods to help fight wrinkles and inflammation, as well as boost collagen and hydration for healthy, younger-looking skin.